JoelRobbinsAI/thinking_partner/README.md

 The journals allow the Cognitive Engine to process small, focused bodies of recent cognition rather than repeatedly processing the entire cognitive history.

-The previous single `cognitive_log.md` working-memory model has been replaced by this specialized journal architecture.
+The previous single Cognitive Log model has been replaced by this specialized journal architecture.

+`cognitive_log.py` remains in the repository temporarily as a legacy component and is no longer part of the active cognitive pipeline.

 ---